 The spotlight went to Lacy, but Thursday night belonged to the defense.
 Safety Morgan Burnett played stellar, finishing with a team-leading 12 tackles.
 The biggest came on Minnesota’s second drive.
 On third-and-3, Ponder hit wide receiver Jarius Wright on a crossing pattern, but Burnett stopped him a yard short of the first down.
 He also caused a second-quarter fumble, ending any chance the Vikings had at finishing the half with points.

 Next on the schedule is the Miami Dolphins, who are coming off their bye week.
 The Dolphins don’t have a great outside threat, unless you consider receiver Mike Wallace great.
 Additionally, quarterback Ryan Tannehill is somewhat erratic.
 The way they keep the game close is winning the battle upfront.
 They need to pressure Rodgers on offense, while giving Tannehill time to throw.
 They spent many resources on revamping their offensive line this off-season.
 In fact, they replaced four of their five starters from last year’s line.
 A fifth, center Mike Pouncey, hasn't played this season with a hip injury.
 The Dolphins expect him back against Green Bay, though.

 The unit played well in wins against Oakland and New England, but putrid in losses to Buffalo and Kansas City.
 Defensive line play was the difference.
 The Raiders and Patriots don’t offer much upfront, while the Bills and Chiefs feature underrated front sevens.

-Losing to the Jets at home would be.
-Hey guys, please visit Row12.com for weekly articles done by myself on college and fantasy football.
-We also have a great staff of writers that cover just about every major sport
+Green Bay’s front seven fits the latter, making this a favorable matchup for the Pack.
+Please visit Row12.com for weekly articles done by myself on college and fantasy football.
+We also have a great staff of writers that covers every major sport.